🏆 Bottom Line

 ⚠️ Warning: Cheap Amazon Knockoffs

-The under-$500 launch monitor market is flooded with no-name units on Amazon priced at $100–$300 that promise "99% accuracy" and "20+ metrics."
-We tested several.
-They're junk.
-Carry distances were off by 15–30 yards, spin numbers were completely fabricated, and two units stopped working within a month.
-Stick with established brands.
+The under-$500 launch monitor market is full of no-name units on Amazon priced at $100–$300 that promise "99% accuracy" and "20+ metrics."
+Community reports consistently flag these for carry distances off by 15–30 yards, fabricated spin numbers, and poor build quality.
+Stick with established brands: Shot Scope, PRGR, FlightScope, Garmin.

-Also watch out for units with hidden subscription costs.
-Some budget launch monitors advertise a low hardware price but lock essential features (like shot history, detailed metrics, or app access) behind $10–$20/month subscriptions.
-Over two years, a "$199 launch monitor" with a $15/month sub costs $559.
-The Square Golf Omni at $249 with zero recurring fees is a better deal.
+Also watch out for hidden subscription costs.
+Some budget launch monitors advertise a low hardware price but lock essential features — shot history, detailed metrics, app access — behind $10–$20/month subscriptions.
+Over two years, a "$199 device" with a $15/month sub runs you $559.
+The Shot Scope LM1 at around $199.99 with zero recurring fees is a far better deal.

 Under $500 vs Under $1,000 — What You Gain